akveo/nebular/docs/articles/security-acl-configuration.md

 ## Role Configuration

-So far we told Nebular Security which roles-permissions-resources our application has.
+So far we told Nebular Security what roles-permissions-resources our application has.
 Now we need to specify how Nebular can determine a role of currently authenticated user.
 To do so we need to create a `RoleProvider` with one simple method `getRole`, which returns an `Observable<string>` of a role.
-In a simplest form we can provide this service directly in the main module:
+In a simpliest form we can provide this service directly in the main module:

 ```typescript